Wearables for Heart Rate Variability (HRV) Measurement: Analysis of Data Quality and Issues with Data Interpretation

 During the past ~three months, I’ve worn the following sensors every night:

 - Reference ECG (chest strap).
-I used the FourthFrontierX2 sensor for this but had to download and re-process all data as rMSSD is not computed correctly by the device according to my tests.
+I used the FourthFrontierX2 sensor for this but had to download and re-process all data as rMSSD does not compute the data correctly according to my tests.

-- Oura ring: worn on the left hand, ring finger.
+- Oura ring is worn on the left hand, ring finger.

 - Garmin Forerunner 955: worn on the left wrist.
-I will use this as an example of what Garmin can do, but obviously, it is not possible to test the many devices they have.
+I will use this as an example of what Garmin can do, but obviously, it is impossible to test their many devices.
 I’ve worn the watch with a good fit, but not particularly tight (you still need to try to sleep while wearing this stuff).

-- WHOOP: worn on the left wrist, next to the Garmin watch, but a bit higher up on the arm, which should provide a bit better data quality.
+- WHOOP: worn on the left wrist, next to the Garmin watch, but a bit higher on the arm, which should provide better data quality.

 Metrics

-For the wearables, as an HRV metric, I used the rMSSD provided in their apps (for a description of different HRV features, see this).
-You can find the rMSSD in the Oura ring under Readiness (the average, not the max), in WHOOP under Recovery and in Garmin under HRV Status — last night’s average.
-For heart rate, I used the resting heart rate provided as the average heart rate in Oura (not the minimum, so not what they call resting heart rate in their app), then the heart rate found under Recovery for WHOOP and the Resting heart rate provided by Garmin, since they do not provide the average of the night.
+As an HRV metric for the wearables, I used the rMSSD provided in their apps (for a description of different HRV features, see this).
+You can find the rMSSD in the Oura ring under Readiness (the average, not the max), in WHOOP under Recovery and Garmin under HRV Status — last night’s average.
+For heart rate, I used the resting heart rate provided as the average heart rate in Oura (not the minimum, so not what they call resting heart rate in their app), then the heart rate found under Recovery for WHOOP and the Resting heart rate provided by Garmin, since they do not give the average of the night.

 2.1 Other sensors

-There are other sensors that measure HRV at night and I have excluded them from this analysis for a number of reasons.
+Other sensors measure HRV at night, but I have excluded them from this analysis for several reasons.
 Most notably, I have excluded the Apple Watch, despite being a sensor that sells a lot, simply because it is not up to the task.
-The Apple Watch is not only inaccurate when sampling automatically, but it also samples sporadically, making the data of almost no use (and to say the least, extremely noisy).
+The Apple Watch is not only inaccurate when sampling automatically, but it also samples sporadically, making the data of almost no use (and, to say the least, extremely noisy).

-If you want to learn more about why you should not be using an Apple Watch to track your night HRV, start in this blog, then check also this tweet and linked paper.
+If you want to learn why you should not use an Apple Watch to track your night HRV, start on this blog and check this tweet and the linked paper.

 Edit: the5krunner: WatchOS 9 now permits full-night HRV recording if the AFIB History feature is enabled.